 By Todd Vickers

 We will probably face fear or prejudice, including our own, when we dare to cross the frontiers of personal and social bias to explore sexual kindness.
-We hold dear, … Read More
+We … Read More

 What is commitment?
 If we say it is dedication to a cause or activity remember another person is not an idea or something we do.
 When humans became domesticatedRead More